keremciu/sketch-iconfont/README.md

 # Problem

 It's not working with sketch beta.
-Because sketch beta is not supporting NSFont, I'll be fix it when it will be finished.
+Because sketch beta is not supporting NSFont.

-I'd like to search area in "add icon with list" command.
+I'd like to add a search area in "add icon with list" command to easily find an icon.

 # Note

 I've started to develop this plugin after https://github.com/keremciu/sketch-use-fontawesome this plugin.
 I'd like to add more icon font support.
-If you want to some icon font, you can create an issue about it.
+If you want to use a different icon font, you can create an issue about it.
 I hope you like it :)

 # License